MizaGBF/GBFAP/readme.md

 Beforehand, however, `updater.py` let you index existing characters and create data for them under the `json` folder.
 You need to use it to update the list (after a new character release).
-Possible commands:
+Possible (mutually exclusive) commands:
 * `python updater.py` to simply update with new characters.
-* `python updater.py -force` to update all characters.
 * `python updater.py -index` to update the index.json file.
 * `python updater.py -update list_of_character_id` to do a manual update (Add the afford mentionned options after the list, if needed).

+Other options:
+* `python updater.py -force` to update all characters regardless of if they are already indexed.
+* `python updater.py -download` to update all characters and download their assets (for a local use).
+* `python updater.py -enemy` to update the enemy and dummy attack effect animation data (add `-download` to also get the effect).

+Those three options can be used together and with `-update`.

 Additionaly, if you want to host the assets on your server:
 * add `-download` (and `-enemy` for the enemy files) to download all assets.